A refund of your LIRA or LIF

 The medical certificate must be issued by a physician who is a member of the Collège des médecins du Québec or, if the physician is outside Québec, he or she must be a member of an equivalent body.

 The medical certificate does not have to mention the diagnosis or your actual life expectancy.
-It merely has to state that you are disabled due to a medical condition that reduces your life expectancy.
+It merely has to state that your mental or physical disability due to a medical condition reduces your life expectancy.
 The certificate can be a letter signed by your physician.
 An example follows.

 Mr. Charlie Bailey